 Room and board

-Room and board for 2019-20 is based on $2,738 each semester for students who reside on campus.
+Room and board includes fees for living in the residence halls and meals.
+Room costs for 2020-21 begins at $2,793 each semester for students who reside on campus.
 Students who live in Neufeld Hall or Ramseyer Hall are charged an additional $100 per semester.
 There is an additional charge for apartment living.
 Students living in the apartments must select at least a 5 meal plan, where students in other residence halls must select a 10 meal plan at the minimum.

 |Residence Hall||Room charge